 14. What information do I need to file Form 941?

-While filing Form 941, you need the following six information.
+While filing Form 941, you need the following six pieces of information.

 - The total count of employees.